 .jpg)

-Over the next few months, she paid repeated visits to Amecameca to train.
+Over the next few months after getting sponsored, she made trips to Amecameca to train for the summit attempt.
 During those first visits, Laura leaned into the love she’d always felt from her Mexican family to ease her anxiety and imposter syndrome.
 Even though her extended family had since moved to Mexico City, she felt her father’s presence there.
-Visiting the places he’d told her about and being embraced with warmth and acceptance by the locals made every day she spent there feel like “a welcoming hug” that deepened her understanding of her father’s values.
+Visiting the places he’d told her about and being embraced with warmth and acceptance by the locals made every day she spent there feel like “a welcoming hug.”

-Through a serendipitous meeting with a shaman and the witnessing of traditional ceremonies on the mountain, she saw the contrast between Western mountaineering’s conquest mentality that’s fixated on competition and winning, and the indigenous reverence for the land focused on gratitude and community, so similar to her father’s values.
+Through a serendipitous meeting with a shaman and the witnessing of traditional mountain ceremonies, she saw the contrast between Western mountaineering’s conquest mentality, fixated on competition and winning, and the indigenous reverence for the land rooted in gratitude and community, so similar to her father’s values.

 Laura was beginning to see how Western ideals of performance had shaped her own approach to sport.
 The more she worked through her grief by learning about her father’s hometown and the volcano’s spiritual significance, the more doubt she felt about whether her heart was really ready for an endeavor so focused on individualistic achievement.
 Still, the self-imposed pressure to perform was strong, and she planned to move forward.